Laraphasha/alx-fe-reactjs/github-user-search/README.md

       - Now to [configure routes](https://reactrouter.com/start/declarative/routing):
         - The root ('/') path is going to be the `<App />` component as it is the entry(root) component.
         - The index element for the root path (i.e. when you hit the root("/") element) will be the `<Home />` component.
+      - Add `import './index.css';` to your `main.jsx` file to allow `@tailwind` to take effect in your main, App, and subsequent components.
     - `App.jsx`: The entry component for the application.
       - Inside the _App.jsx_ file, create a simple react component that renders the text `Hello World`.
 See [React Components](https://www.w3schools.com/react/react_components.asp) on how to create a simple react component.
     - `components/`: Directory that holds all our components.
       - `Search.jsx`: The main component of the app.
 This component will render the search bar that will be used for searching for Github users.
-        - Create a form with a
+        - Create a form with an input field and a submit button.
+See [HTML form input types](https://www.w3schools.com/hTml/html_form_input_types.asp).
     - `services/`: Directory for services such as API calls.
       - `githubService.js`: This is the file where the API call to the Github API is made.
         - import axios.